Commercial Historic District (Potlatch, Idaho)

-The Commercial Historic District in Potlatch, Idaho was listed on the National Register of Historic Places in 1986.
+The Commercial Historic District in Potlatch, Idaho, United States, was listed on the National Register of Historic Places in 1986.
 In 1986, it included seven contributing buildings and a contributing object.
 It includes work by architect C. Ferris White and work by A.M.
 Homes.

 It includes seven buildings of the administrative center of historic Potlatch, which was a company town of the Potlatch Lumber Company, plus some additional objects.
 Specifically, it includes: